 Objects allocated in the current function instance

-To select objects allocated by the exact call (function instance) for analysis, double click on the corresponding bar.
-Another way to do it is right-click on the bar and choose Open objects allocated by this instance of the function.
+To select objects allocated by the exact call (function instance) for analysis, double-click on the corresponding bar.
+Another way to do it is to right-click on the bar and choose Open objects allocated by this instance of the function.
 After this, the Created in [function_name] subject will be added to the Analysis Path and certain objects will be displayed in the Type List view.

 Objects allocated in the function subtree